nyorain/swa/docs/notes.md

 laster

 - integration with posix api (see docs/posix.h)
+	- nvm, android couldn't support it like this since inputs are tied to the looper and we can't retrieve looper fds.
+	  We could instead do just something like `swa_display_posix_add_fd` and `swa_display_posix_remove_fd` instead i guess.
+	  Something like this could be added for windows as well though, using handles instead of file descriptors.
+Maybe just make this part of the cross platform api somehow?
 - option to load vkGetInstanceProcAddr dynamically
 - allow to not create a gl context for every window